-Several local churches, schools and community groups have been selected to receive assistance from Tanner Health System’s Get Healthy, Live Well initiative to start their own community gardens.
-Some of the gardens will be used to grow food for local needy families and others will focus on educating young people about growing and eating fresh, healthy vegetables and fruit.
+Several local churches, schools and community groups have partnered with Get Healthy, Live Well and Keep Carroll Beautiful to start their own community gardens.
+Some of the gardens grow food for local needy families and others focus on educating young people about growing and eating fresh, healthy vegetables and fruit.

-“We’re bringing community partners together to help feed our neighbors and reach people who need fresh food,” said Denise Taylor, Senior Vice President and Chief Community Health, Strategy and Brand Officer at Tanner Health System.
+“We’re bringing community partners together to help feed our neighbors and reach people who need fresh food,” said Denise Taylor, senior vice president and chief community health, strategy and brand officer for Tanner Health System.
 “It’s also a wonderful opportunity to educate the next generation about growing fresh vegetables and fruit.”

-This effort kicks off on April 17 at 10:30 a.m. at The Home Depot in Villa Rica, where the groups will be building raised beds for their gardens throughout the day.
-Get Healthy, Live Well is providing the garden supplies and soil, and The Home Depot employees will teach the groups how to build the raised beds and help with construction.
+The effort kicked off in April 2014 at The Home Depot in Villa Rica, where the groups built raised beds for their gardens throughout the day.
+Get Healthy, Live Well provided the garden supplies and soil, and employees from The Home Depot and Walmart.com taught the groups how to build the raised beds and helped with construction.

-There are 11 community partners who were selected to receive funding through Tanner Health System’s Get Healthy, Live Well initiative, and they will be working on a total of 26 garden beds.
-The gardens will use 780 bags of soil and 16 rolls of weed barrier, and they will grow a wide variety of vegetables and fruit.
-Some of the crops will include tomatoes, peppers, squash, okra, corn and strawberries.
+There are 11 community partners who were selected to receive support through Tanner’s Get Healthy, Live Well initiative, and they will be working on a total of 26 garden beds.
+The gardens required 780 bags of soil and 16 rolls of weed barrier, and they grow a wide variety of vegetables and fruit.
+Some of the crops include tomatoes, peppers, squash, okra, corn and strawberries.

 “We’re excited about having another opportunity to bring our community together to initiate positive change and improve the health of many residents of west Georgia,” said Taylor.